Chase-Simmons/Movie_Saga/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

-_Note, include this only if you have a license file.
-GitHub will generate one for you if you want!_

 ## Acknowledgement

 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
 (Thank your people)